Apache Tomcat on Fedora 13

 Apache Tomcat is a free and open source software implementation for Java Servlets.
 It provides support for the Java Server Pages (JSP) that power many popular web-based applications.

-This guide assumes that you have a working installation of Fedora 13, and that you have followed our getting started guide to get your system working and up to date.
+This guide assumes that you have a working installation of Fedora 13, and that you have followed our Setting Up and Securing a Compute Instance to get your system working and up to date.
 If you are new to Linux server administration, you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.

 Install Apache Tomcat